-With over 45 hectares of land, this luscious forest is best known for the Buderim Falls, a gorgeous waterfall which is the centrepiece of the beautiful landscape.
+With over 45 hectares of land, this luscious forest is best known for the Buderim Falls, a gorgeous waterfall that is the centrepiece of the beautiful landscape.

 Buderim Conservation Park, National Forest Park, Qld

-The Lindsay Road access point has picnic tables and electric BBQ’s for those who would like to picnic here and there is a short loop road which has boardwalks which will lead to you to the forest.
+The Lindsay Road access point has picnic tables and electric BBQ’s for those who would like to picnic here, and there is a short loop road that has boardwalks that will lead you to the forest.
 The boardwalks are suitable for prams and wheelchairs.

 The Quorn Close entry point has a memorial garden as well as picnic tables and BBQ facilities.
-Walking past, you will find a dirt path which becomes a rather steep walking trail.
+Walking past, you will find a dirt path that becomes a rather steep walking trail.
 This track is not suitable for prams or wheelchairs and is considered moderate difficulty.
-This path will take you to the Buderim Falls which is a gorgeous spot to rest after your walk.
+This path will take you to Buderim Falls, a gorgeous spot to rest after your walk.
 The water at the base of the falls is not suitable for swimming.